 Tarika Cefkin, Executive Director

 Tarika Cefkin returned to the Nathan Yip Foundation in 2016 after previously serving as NYF Program Coordinator from 2009 to 2012.
 Tarika has served as Operations Manager for the Colorado Dragon Boat Festival and Community Engagement Representative for Be The Match (National Marrow Donor Program) at Bonfils Blood Center.

 Tarika attended St. Lawrence University where she studied Speech & Theatre and East Asian Studies.
 She studied at Shanghai’s East China Normal University in 2007.
 In 2011, Tarika received a Master's degree in International and Intercultural Communication, with an emphasis in International Human Rights, from the University of Denver.

-Tarika continues to volunteer as the Public Safety Chair on the Colorado Dragon Boat Festival’s Operations Committee, the Secretary of Theatre Esprit Asia's Board of Directors, and as a member of the Denver Chorale.
-She was also a community liaison on the planning committee of the Denver Zoo’s Toyota Elephant Passage.
-In her spare time, she enjoys singing, traveling, exploring Colorado’s outdoors, and taking too many pictures of her cat, Sophie.
+Tarika continues to volunteer as the Public Safety Chair on the Colorado Dragon Boat Festival’s Operations Committee, the Secretary of Theatre Esprit Asia's Board of Directors, and Philanthropy Advisor to the Beta Beta chapter (St. Lawrence University) of Kappa Kappa Gamma.
+In her spare time, she enjoys singing, traveling, and exploring Colorado’s outdoors.

 Mike Kalush is an Emmy award winning television producer and photographer who has produced the Nathan Yip Foundation videos over the past years.
 He has traveled to China multiple times, seeing first-hand how the foundation is positively impacting children's lives.